+I pulled this recipe for lunchbox cookies out of some random magazine a million years ago, then changed it a bit.
+I was excited to find a granola bar disguised as a cookie; something still a treat but with more of a nutritional punch.
 In fact, I have been known to put granola (sub varying cereals in place of cornflakes, even add a little coconut) and a variety of nuts (sunflower, walnuts, pepitas) and dried fruit right into these cookies.
-I will tell you the basic recipe, then you can improvise from there (note: if substituting, just stick with similar proportions).
+I will tell you the basic recipe, then you can improvise from there.
+(Note: if substituting, just stick with similar proportions.)

 Special Diet Notes: Lunchbox Cookies

-By ingredients, this recipe is dairy-free / non-dairy, peanut-free, soy-free, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, nut-free optional, peanut-free, soy-free, and vegetarian.

 - ½ cup sugar